thomasclarke1969/documentation/integration/android/synchronization.md

 break;
 ```

-Your application can acquire the actual object on which an update has occured by retrieve the LYRObjectChangeObjectKey key from the change object.
+Your application can acquire the actual object on which an update has occurred by retrieve the LYRObjectChangeObjectKey key from the change object.

 ```java
 id changeObject = change.getObject();
 ```

 ##Synchronization Listener
-The Layer SDK also provides a synchronization listener that alerts your application when a sychronization is about to begin, and when a syncrhonization has succesfully completed.
+The Layer SDK also provides a synchronization listener that alerts your application when a synchronization is about to begin, and when a synchronization has successfully completed.
 Your application should register as a `LayerSyncListener` to recieve these call backs.

 ```java
 public class MyApplication extends Application implements LayerSyncListener {